Focus Plays Focus

 Focus Plays Focus is the first studio album by Dutch rock band Focus, released in September 1970 on Imperial Records.
-It is the only album recorded by the group's original line-up consisting of organist and vocalist Thijs van Leer, bassist Martin Dresden, drummer Hans Cleuver, and guitarist Jan Akkerman.
-It was renamed In and Out of Focus for the international re-release of the album from 1971 onwards which included their debut single "House of the King".
+It is the only album recorded by the group's original line-up consisting of organist and vocalist Thijs van Leer, bassist Martijn Dresden, drummer Hans Cleuver, and guitarist Jan Akkerman.
+It was renamed In and Out of Focus for the international version of the album released in January 1971 which included their debut single "House of the King".

 Musical style

 AllMusic's Richie Unterberger called the album "a fair collection of progressive rock tunes without a clear focus" and noted prominent influences from folk rock, blues, and classical music, as well as "occasional jazzy shadings".